5. Notes on statistics used in this bulletin

 17. There is no charge for a variation to a Visitors' Permit for a firearm or shot gun when an amendment is made to the existing conditions specified on the permit (excluding numbers of firearms authorised and expiry date).
 If a change is required which increases the number of firearms or shot guns authorised on the permit, or which extends the expiry date of the permit, then this should be treated as a new application.

-19. The following symbols are used in the tables in the bulletin.
+19. The following symbol is used throughout the tables in the bulletin.